Mukku27/rust-from-zero/README.md

 ### r6-structs-with-lifetimes
 > **Using Lifetimes in Structs: Why Borrowed Data Must Outlive the Struct**
 > This example introduces how to use lifetimes with struct fields that borrow data, and why lifetimes must be carefully managed to avoid dangling references.

+### r6-threads
+> **Advanced Multithreading in Rust with Multiple Threads and  Synchronization**
+>Threads may interleave execution based on sleep durations and CPU scheduling.
+> join() ensures deterministic cleanup by waiting for threads to finish before the program exits.

 ---

 ## Usage